Accessible Community provides internships crafted to help the community and meet learning goals.

 - Would you like contribute to an effort that will improve the lives of millions of Americans?

 Accessible Community helps students and professionals looking for a career change gain experience in accessibility testing and remediation for facilities and technology.
 We also teach accessible software development techniques.
-We customize each internship to ensure the intern meets his or her learning goals and contributes back to the community.
-Internships typically include 400 hours of work, but the amount and schedule can vary.
+We customize each internship to meet your learning goals and contribute to the disability community.
+Internships typically include at least 200 hours of work, but the amount and schedule can vary.
 Each intern creates a capstone project based on their skills and interests.
 This project either contributes to the body of knowledge in accessibility or advances Accessible Community’s mission in the community.

 - Supplementing limited educational opportunities in accessibility by providing hands on experience